Cheese-eating surrender monkeys: Origin

 The term "cheese-eating surrender monkeys" first appeared in 'Round Springfield", an April 1995 episode of The Simpsons, an American animated television show.
 In the episode, budget cuts at Springfield Elementary School force the school's Scottish janitor, Groundskeeper Willie, to teach French.
-Expressing his disdain for French people, he says in a heavy Scottish burr to the class: "Bonjourrrrrrrrr, you cheese-eating surrender monkeys!"
+Expressing his disdain for French people, he says in an attempted Scottish burr to the class: "Bonjourrrrrrrrr, you cheese-eating surrender monkeys!"

 On the episode's audio commentary, executive producer Al Jean said the line was probably written by The Simpsons staff writer Ken Keeler.
 In a February 2012 interview, Keeler confirmed that he coined the term; he said he considers it his best contribution to the show.
 Al Jean commented that the staff did not expect the term to become widely used and never intended it as any kind of genuine political statement.

 When Round Springfield" was dubbed for a French audience, the line became "Rendez vous, singes mangeurs de fromage" ("Surrender, cheese-eating monkeys").